justjohnd/workflow/Rails Applications.md

 - Add attributes to new User: `u = User.new(name: "John")`
 - `create` method creates and saves a new record to the database.
 Ex.: `u = User.create` will actually add a new record
 - `valid?` checks for validations.
 Note that a record with no validations (Ex.: `u.valid?` for the above example returns `true` because it has not validation criteria assigned to it).
+- `destroy` destroys the record.
+Ex. : `u = User.last` sets variable to last record in Users. `u.destroy` will destroy that last record.
 - 'recordName.errors.full_messages` show full description of any errors.
 - `save` method saves a new instance to the database.
 Ex.: `u.save`